 Applications for 2020 Candidacy open mid July 2019 and close 31 October 2019.
 The 2020 Fellowship Training Program will commence in February 2020.
 For enquiries , please contact the College office on (03) 9824 4699.

-Applicants undertaking an RPLE Assessment Interview are not guaranteed the award of RPLE or entry to the RACMA Fellowship Training Program.
-The Panel will assess on the existing competencies and experience which qualify applicants for the award of RPLE.
+An RPLE Assessment Interview does not guaranteed the award of RPLE or entry to the RACMA Fellowship Training Program.
+The Panel will assess the applicant on the existing competencies and experience which qualify applicants for the award of RPLE.
 Applicants undertaking the assessment may be offered a modified training program subject to the level of the RPLE awarded.

 - A RACMA RPLE Assessment Panel will comprise 2 senior RACMA Fellows, one of whom will be a Censor of the College.
 Should applicants be deemed eligible to proceed to the assessment interview, they will be advised of the time and place for this interview.
 RACMA RPLE Panel Interviews may be in Australia and New Zealand.

 - The role of the Panel is to assess the existing competencies and experience which qualify applicants for the award of RPLE and entry into a modified training program with RACMA.
 The Panel will assess these capabilities against the RACMA medical administration competency framework.